-2 The Matrices
+1.2 The Matrices

-- (a) The method by which each competitor is given his/her competition number from the matrix is left to the organisers. - (b) Once the contest has started, neither the matrix table or competition number must be changed. - (c) Sets of matrix tables to cover the most popular sizes of contests are laid out in appendix (2).
+- (a) The method by which each competitor is given his/her competition number from the matrix is left to the organisers. - (b) Once the contest has started, neither the matrix table or competition number must be changed.

-3. Percentage Slot Scores by Use of Pocket Calculator
+1.3 Percentage Slot Scores by Use of Pocket Calculator